NealAnalyticsLLC/fhir-server/samples/iotedge/Readme.md

 1. Select "Generate IoT Edge Deployment Manifest"
     ![Generate Deployment Manifest](./images/generate_manifest.png)

-1. Navigate to the config folder where the deployment manifest was saved.
+1. Navigate to the config folder where the deployment manifest was saved

 1. Right-click on your template and select "Create Deployment for Single Device"
     ![Single Device Deployment](./images/single_device_deployment.png)